typestyle/typestyle.github.io/src/docs/advanced.md

 ```

 ## Concept: Ensuring a unique selector
-In certain browser scenarios e.g. `placeholder` styling (the only one we have experienced for now) you need to ensure that each selector gets its own body e.g.
+For certain browser scenarios you need to have a unique selector with its own body.
+The only use case we have experienced for now are browser specific pseudo selectors.
+For example for `placeholder` styling, having multiple browser specific selectors does not work (even though its valid CSS):

 ```css
 /** Does not work */